 Aug.
 13 – Bronze Medal Game (Noon); Gold Medal Game (3:30 p.m.)

-For full coverage of Team USA at the FIL World Championship, be sure to check in with Lacrosse Magazine’s Clare Lochary at http://laxmagazine.com/teamusa/women/2010-11/news/index throughout the tournament.
+For all coverage of Team USA at the FIL World Championship, be sure to check in with Lacrosse Magazine’s Clare Lochary at http://laxmagazine.com/teamusa/women/2010-11/news/index throughout the tournament.

 US Lacrosse is the national governing body for men’s and women’s lacrosse, and is the parent organization of the U.S. men’s and women’s lacrosse teams. deBeer is the exclusive equipment sponsor and Champion is the official apparel sponsor of the U.S. women’s national teams, and both Marriott and Nationwide also sponsor U.S. National Teams program.